Cats

 Why is T. gondii bad?

-Toxoplasma gondii poses a significant threat in the Hawaiian Islands, which has the highest per capita number of endangered species in the USA.
-This parasite, mainly spread through cat feces, has been linked to the deaths of Hawaiian species such as spinner dolphins, monk seals, false killer whales, ʻalalā, and nēnē.
-Researchers from the University of Hawaiʻi found that T. gondii caused the deaths of two spinner dolphins, highlighting its lethal impact on diverse wildlife.
-Similarly, a study in the Journal of Wildlife Diseases indicated that T. gondii is the primary cause of death in nene, more than any other infection, with alarming infection rates across the islands.
+Toxoplasmosis is documented as the most significant cause of death in Hawaiian monk seals in Hawaii (Barbieri et al. 2016).Researchers from the University of Hawaiʻi found that T. gondii caused the deaths of two spinner dolphins, highlighting its lethal impact on diverse wildlife.
+Similarly, a study in the Journal of Wildlife Diseases indicated that infectious disease is the third most common cause of death with Toxoplasmosis being the chief culprit.

 T. gondii’s influence extends beyond its immediate lethal effects.
 It can alter the behavior of infected animals, increasing their vulnerability to dangers like predators or vehicles.
 For example, infected rodents display less fear of cats, boosting their predation risk.
 This behavior change benefits the parasite, as it requires cats for its life cycle.
 The widespread presence of T. gondii, its ability to infect various animals, and its environmental resilience pose a continuous threat to both animal and human health.
 Infection with toxoplasmosis during pregnancy can lead to serious health risks for the baby, including blindness, mental disability, or severe eye and brain damage at birth, especially if the mother contracts the infection shortly before or during pregnancy.